Konstantin Stanislavski: Naturalism at the MAT

 In response to Stanislavski's encouragement, Maxim Gorky promised to launch his playwrighting career with the MAT.
 In 1902, Stanislavski directed the première productions of the first two of Gorky's plays, The Philistines and The Lower Depths.
 As part of the rehearsal preparations for the latter, Stanislavski took the company to visit Khitrov Market, where they talked to its down-and-outs and soaked up its atmosphere of destitution.
 Stanislavski based his characterisation of Satin on an ex-officer he met there, who had fallen into poverty through gambling.
-The Lower Depths was a triumph that matched the production of The Seagull four years earlier, though Stanislavski regarded his own performance as external and mechanical.
+The Lower Depths was a triumph that matched the production of The Seagull four years earlier, though Stanislavski regarded his performance as external and mechanical.

 The productions of The Cherry Orchard and The Lower Depths remained in the MAT's repertoire for decades.
 Along with Chekhov and Gorky, the drama of Henrik Ibsen formed an important part of Stanislavski's work at this time—in its first two decades, the MAT staged more plays by Ibsen than any other playwright.
 In its first decade, Stanislavski directed Hedda Gabler (in which he played Løvborg), An Enemy of the People (playing Dr Stockmann, his favorite role), The Wild Duck, and Ghosts.
 "More's the pity I was not a Scandinavian and never saw how Ibsen was played in Scandinavia," Stanislavski wrote, because "those who have been there tell me that he is interpreted as simply, as true to life, as we play Chekhov".
 He also staged other important Naturalistic works, including Gerhart Hauptmann's Drayman Henschel, Lonely People, and Michael Kramer and Leo Tolstoy's The Power of Darkness.